 So what do you do if you don’t have an emergency fund?
 Check out these tips on building an emergency fund fast.

 So how much money do you need in your emergency fund?
-It is recommended that you have at least $1000 in your emergency fund at first.
+It’s recommended that you have at least $1000 in your emergency fund at first.
 If you follow Dave Ramsey, he recommends you set up your emergency fund with $1000 even BEFORE tackling any debt.

-1. Find out if you have any missing money.
+1. Find out if you have any unclaimed money

 You will be surprised what you can earn money doing so definitely check out ways to earn extra money and see what works for you.

-When you go through your budget you may find that you are wasting money in certain areas and then you can cut down those expenses and put it towards your emergency fund.
+When you go through your budget you may find that you’re wasting money in certain areas and then you can cut down those expenses and put it towards your emergency fund.

-Check out my post, creating an effective budget to get help with creating your budget and get free budget printables.
+Check out my article, creating an effective budget to get help with creating your budget and get free budget printables.

 5. Meal Plan